-The Open Rights Group is currently intervening in a legal challenge in which French jeweller Cartier have been seeking the courts to order ISPs to block websites which sell counterfeit Cartier products.
+The Open Rights Group intervened in a legal challenge in which French jeweller Cartier sought court injunctions ordering ISPs to block websites which sell counterfeit Cartier products.

 This page offers a jargon-free overview of this legal challenge.
 For more details, please see this wiki page.

-After discovering counterfeit versions of their goods available online in the UK and conducting test purchases to verify such goods were indeed being sold, Cartier commenced proceedings in the High Court seeking that the court provide an injunction ordering ISPs in the UK to block the offending websites.
+After discovering counterfeit versions of their goods available online in the UK and conducting test purchases to verify such goods were indeed being sold, Cartier commenced proceedings in the High Court seeking that the court provide an injunction ordering ISPs in the UK to block the sites in question.

-With the help of lawyer David Allen Green, ORG intervened in Cartier's legal challenge in an attempt to encourage the courts to ensure that, if such blocks are allowed, sufficient sensible safeguards against abuse are also implemented.
-ORG have been thanked for their submissions, which have had a substantial impact on the case so far.
+With the help of barrister Greg Callus and solicitor David Allen Green, ORG intervened in Cartier's legal challenge in an attempt to encourage the courts to ensure that sufficient sensible safeguards against abuse were implemented if such injunctions were to be available.
+ORG were thanked for their submissions, which had a substantial impact on the case.

 In particular, the court agreed with ORG that greater safeguards against abuse were needed and that blocking orders, if granted, should be set to expire after 2 years to ensure they are being regularly checked for validity.

 Some ISPs (BT and EE) appealed this decision to the UK's highest court – the Supreme Court.